 It is scientifically proven the positive benefits that potentially come from playing sports.
-These include improved heart health, a decrease in stroke and diabetes, managing weight, and reduce blood pressure.
-Playing sports has also proven as an effective way to relieve stress, promote better sleeping habits, and improvement in mental health.
+These include improved heart health, decreased stroke and diabetes, weight management, and reduced blood pressure.
+Playing sports has also proven an effective way to relieve stress, promote better sleeping habits, and improve mental health.

-Here are 5 of the most common sports injury in Australia and their First Aid equivalent.
+Here are 5 of the most common sports injuries in Australia and their First Aid equivalent.